tacoplat-edu/search-and-rescue/README.md

 pip freeze > requirements.txt
 ```

+In `.env`, the DEBUG flag toggles the development mode. `true` corresponds to Desktop mode, `false` corresponds to Pi mode.

 ## Running on the Pi
 To most efficiently interface with devices on the Pi, install the RPi.GPIO library to use as the GPIO Zero pin factory.

 ```
 pip install RPi.GPIO
 ```

+## Running on Desktop
+The project has been configured to work on PCs by using the GPIO Zero MockPinFactory.

+After starting in Desktop mode, the program waits for an `f` keypress, which behaves as the action button on the physical hardware.
+To exit the program, use `Ctrl-C`.